exploratory-io/book/analytics/var_importance_time.md

 # Cox Regression Analytics

-Builds Cox Regression Model, estimating relationship between survival of subjects and specified variables.
+Builds Cox Regression Model, which predicts survival curves of subjects based on the specified predictor variables.

 ## Input Data
 Input data should be a survival data.
 Each row should represent one observation (e.g. one user of a subscription service).
 It should have following columns.

 * Start Time - A Date or POSIXct column with the beginning of the observation of the subject.
 * End Time - A Date or POSIXct column with the end of the observation of the subject.
+* Period By - Time unit used for survival curves.
 * Event Status - A boolean or binary numeric value (can take value of 1 or 0) column with whether the event of interest (death) happened.
 When this column is true or 1, it means the event of interest happened to the subject at the End Time.
 If it is false or 0, it means we know that the event had not happened to the subject at least until the End Time, but we don't know what happened or will happen to the subject after that point.
-* Variables Columns - Variables that you want to see Importance (i.e. Proportional Hazard)
+* Predictor Variables - Variables that are used as the basis of the prediction of survival curves.

 ## Analytics Properties
+  * Prediction
+    * Survival Time for Prediction - Time for the survival rate plotted on the "Prediction" View.
+    * Max # of Variables - Maximum number of variables to plot on the "Prediction" View or "Survival Curves" View.
   * Coefficients
     * P Value Threshold to be Significant - P value must be smaller than this value for coefficients to be considered statistically significant.
     * Sort Variables by Coefficients - If set to TRUE, variables displayed in Coefficients View are sorted by coefficients.